The Purpose of the CRASH Team

 Heavy truck traffic, oil and gas activity, and hazardous materials transport create risk of collisions, spills, and large scale industrial accidents with significant risk to life or the environment (particularly along the numerous high-speed traffic corridors running through the area).
 The Town of Sundre itself is a recognized heavy truck corridor and has thousands of hazardous products moving through town every year.

 These hazards are real, frequent, and often life-threatening.
-This environment demands skilled responders with the training and tools to operate where others cannot.
-Response capabilities have to go beyond traditional fire-rescue and medical training for first responders in order to succeed in responding safely, competently and effectively in a region as dynamic and challenging as the “West Country”.
+This environment demands first responders with the training, capacity, and tools to operate beyond the traditional fire-rescue and medical capabilities and more often, engage specialty skillsets to succeed in responding safely and effectively in a region as dynamic and challenging as the “West Country”.

 These are the responses our team is being built to assist with.